 Fast-forward to Jan.
 11, 2007.
 Hornbeck stock dropped 22% in a day after the company substantially lowered fourth-quarter guidance and announced that it could cut its 2007 guidance by as much as 20%.

 Of course, now our interest was piqued.
 Hornbeck came off the watch list and onto the whiteboard for more research.

 But we didn't like what we found.

 Operating OSVs is an extremely capital-intensive business.
 As the old saying goes, "The two happiest days of a boat owner's life are the day he buys the boat and the day he sells it."
 And although Hornbeck was a very profitable company, it did not spin out a lot of free cash flow.
-And with day rates dropping, insurance and maintenance costs rising, and some volatility in the energy sector, it wasn't clear that Hornbeck (1) wouldn't fall any further, or (2) would see sufficient returns to send the stock back up.
+And with dayrates dropping, insurance and maintenance costs rising, and volatility in the energy sector, it wasn't clear that Hornbeck (1) wouldn't fall any further or (2) would bring sufficient returns to send the stock back up.

 Enough about Hornbeck

 There are several lessons here that can make us all better investors:

 - Take time to research stocks when they drop.
 You may find a bargain.

 - Beware of businesses that consume lots of cash.
 While they, like Hornbeck, can perform spectacularly during boom times, they're particularly vulnerable during lean times.